code-for-india/procurement-spyder/README.md

 # Procurement Spyder

+### Problem
 Money from World Bank supported projects impacts citizens and businesses directly through the contracts that are awarded for public goods or services - such as for laying roads or building schools.
 Surprisingly, not many many know about these contracts we’re investing in, even when they represent large amounts of public money meant for their neighbourhood.

-1. Citizen oversight of who gets this money to do what and where can deter corruption and improve quality of delivery.
+### Proposed Solutions

-2. Knowledge of upcoming tender notices can create a level playing field for private sector, and be a useful resource for business owners.
+Procurement Spyder will have knowledge of upcoming tender notices can create a playing field for private sector.
+Business owners subscribe for the sectors and location they are interested in.
+Procurement Spider notify business owners whenever there is new tender or procurements under subscribed locations and sectors.

-Here we are solving second problem.

 ### Install dependencies